 Nursing course grades

 Most nursing courses in the undergraduate curriculum are divided into approximately equal components of theory and clinical laboratory practice.
 A grade for a nursing course represents a combination of the theory and the clinical laboratory grades.
-In order to pass a nursing course, a student must receive a grade equivalent to a C or above in both the theory and clinical laboratory sections of the course.
+In order to pass a nursing course, a student must receive a grade equivalent to a C or above in the theory and must receive a C or a satisfactory in the clinical laboratory sections of the course.
 To receive a passing grade in theory, the student must obtain a cumulative score of at least 76 percent on examinations within that course.
 A grade of C- or below places the student on provisional status and requires that the student repeat the course.
 Enrollment in the School of Nursing will be terminated if a student receives two grades of C- or below in nursing or required cognates.

 Percentage breakdown for grading